 Having dedicated staff to work with neighborhood associations and emerging neighborhood groups was critical to past achievements on the issue of residential leadership development.
 Such a capacity is needed again, and over a sustained period, to boost the capacity of neighborhoods to manage issues and interact effectively with City Hall and other entities.
-ACTION Establish a "Neighborhood Coordinator" position at the same entity designated to carry out new housing reinvestment programs (see Housing Reinvestment Tools).
+ACTION

+Establish a "Neighborhood Coordinator" position.
 Position the coordinator as primarily responsible for designing and executing programming related to neighborhood leadership and engagement, and as a key liaison between neighborhood groups and City departments.
-Who Cost Entity designated to lead housing reinvestment efforts in the core (with City of Fargo as lead sponsor) Salary and benefits of coordinator position 2.
+Who Cost City of Fargo as lead financial sponsor of the position; position would ideally be housed at the same entity responsible for new housing reinvestment programs identified in this plan (see Housing Reinvestment Tools) Salary and benefits of coordinator position 2.
 Develop and implement programs designed to identify emerging leaders, support the work of emerging or established neighborhood groups, and to connect neighborhood leaders to information and each other.